 Since 2019 I have been a Editorial Board member for this superb journal which publishes theoretically consequential empirical research that makes a strong intellectual contribution to critical human geography and its allied fields.
 The journal confronts topical issues relating to social/cultural problems and issues in geography and fosters scholarly debate about them.

-Since 2016 have been a Editorial Board member for this open access journal dedicated to the interdisciplinary study of our ‘world of islands’.
+I acted as an Editorial Board member for this open access journal dedicated to the interdisciplinary study of our ‘world of islands’.
 ISJ encourages cross-disciplinarity for the sake of providing more comprehensive and holistic assessments of the conditions and issues impacting on islands and island life.

 Examining Roles